A GPM-based algorithm for solving regularized Wasserstein barycenter problems in some spaces of probability measures: Introduction

-where $|x|_V^2:=\langle x, V^{-1}x\rangle$, $\lambda_\varphi$ and $c_\varphi$ are continuous functions on ${\Bbb S}(d,\R)_+$ playing the role of normalization constants.
+where $|x|_V^2:=\langle x, V^{-1}x\rangle$, $\lambda_\varphi$ and $c_\varphi$ are normalization constants.
 Two important examples of $\varphi$-exponential measures include Gaussian measures and $q$-Gaussian measures corresponding to $\varphi(s)=s$ and $\varphi(s)=s^q$ respectively.
 The $\varphi$-exponential measures play an important role in statistical physics, information geometry and in the analysis of nonlinear diffusion equations \cite{Otto2001,Ohara2009,Takatsu2012, Takatsu2013}.
 More information about $\varphi$-exponential measures will be reviewed in Section \ref{sec: preliminary}.